byn3/bandersguru/README.md

 }
 ```

-At this point your game should be playable by *cURL*.
+At this point the game should be playable by *cURL*.

-(see `boom` on npm)

-## Bonus steps:
+## Future implementations:

-Those are for more experienced software engineers.
-It really is OK to not do them if you're a junior *:)*

 #### Easy